KivyGogh/Coffee-Slice/README.md

 ## Feedback

-If you discover any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/kivygogh/Coffee-Slice/issues) or email me: **qiwei.gao@studenti.polito.it**
+If you discover any issue or have any suggestions for improvement of the plugin, please [open an issue](https://github.com/kivygogh/Coffee-Slice/issues) or email me: **oohmyv@gmail.com**

 ## License